-My name is Tabitha and I reside in the Lake Norman area, a suburb of Charlotte, NC.
-I’m 47 and I’ve been married for 25 years, this month, to my best friend and biggest supporter.
-We have three fur babies.
-I work full time as a real estate asset manager.
+“My name is Tabitha, and I reside in the Lake Norman area, a suburb of Charlotte, NC.
+I’m 47, and I’ve been married for 25 years this month to my best friend and biggest supporter.
+I work full-time as a real estate asset manager.

-My mother was also a type two diabetic.
-I read many books, watch documentaries, and listened to countless podcasts soaking up as much information as I could.
-That’s when I decided to do a ketogenic diet for myself.
-In August of 2020, I ended up in the ER with severe abdominal pain.
-Within 24 hours I had emergency surgery for a ruptured colon, had my sigmoid colon removed, and an ileostomy in place.
+In August 2020, she awoke with severe abdominal pain again: “I ended up in the ER with severe abdominal pain.
+Within 24 hours, I had emergency surgery for a ruptured colon, had my sigmoid colon removed, and had an ileostomy in place.
 All thought to be diverticulitis.

-I refused chemo and any other treatments beyond surgery.
-I used combined natural therapies along with therapeutic ketosis to heal.
-My diet consists of mostly animal foods and animal fats.
-The more plants I eliminate the better I feel.
-Today, no test show any active cancer whatsoever and I’m thriving, living a high quality life.
-I hope my story can help others.
+Tabitha says she “refused chemo and any other treatments beyond surgery…I used combined natural therapies along with therapeutic ketosis to heal.
+My diet consists of mostly animal foods and animal fats.”
+She noted that “the more I eliminated plants, the better my numbers got.”

 At 16 weeks, she had her ileostomy reversed.
 She says she is “clear-headed.
 I have energy.”
 She remains diligent about following her diet, with a few berries when they are in season.
 “Today, no test shows any active cancer whatsoever, and I’m thriving, living a high-quality life.
 I hope my story can help others.”